Abandoned Pennsylvania Turnpike: Abandonment and later uses

 In the early 1970s, the emission levels of unleaded gasoline were tested in Rays Hill Tunnel.
 A Plymouth Satellite was used as the test vehicle.
 The PTC and PennDOT used the highway to train maintenance workers, as well as for testing of rumble strips.
 The site of the former Cove Valley Travel Plaza was used as a shooting range for the Pennsylvania State Police.
 There have also been numerous military uses for the highway; the tunnels were considered as a storage area for weapons, as was the open highway for aircraft.
 The military also used the highway for training soldiers for Iraq in the early 2000s, even after the highway was sold to the SAC.

 The PTC sold most of the property to the Southern Alleghenies Conservancy (SAC) for $1 in 2001.
 The property was then managed by Friends of the Pike 2 Bike, a coalition of non-profit groups (including the SAC) that eventually converted the stretch into a bike trail.

 A business plan and feasibility study was completed by Gannett Fleming in 2005.
 It proposed various ideas to make the trail as accessible as possible for cyclists, hikers, inline skaters, and equestrians.

 In 2008 the highway was used for the filming of the Dimension Films movie The Road starring Viggo Mortensen.
 The studios mildly restored the exterior of the eastern portal of the Ray's Hill Tunnel when it was used for filming.

-In October 2018, Bedford and Fulton Counties approved Articles of Incorporation of The Bedford Fulton Joint Recreation Authority, a Pennsylvania Municipal Authority made up of 4 members from Bedford County and 4 members from Fulton County.
+In October 2018, Bedford and Fulton Counties approved Articles of Incorporation of The Bedford Fulton Joint Recreation Authority (BFJRA), a Pennsylvania Municipal Authority made up of members from Bedford County and Fulton County.
 The Authority subsequently purchased the property from SAC, and it was renamed The Old PA Pike (TOPP) Trail.

+In 2023, the BFJRA was awarded a $358,000 Appalachian Regional Commission (ARC) grant.
+In 2024, the BFJRA was awarded a Greenways, Trails and Recreation Program grant.
+In 2025, the BFJRA was awarded a $138,900 grant from the Pennsylvania Department of Conservation and Natural Resources to develop a master plan for rehabilitating two historic tunnels along The Old PA Pike Trail in Bedford and Fulton counties.

 Today, the TOPP Trail is a popular tourist attraction.
 The tunnel's entrances have deteriorated due to vandalism, and their signboards were taken sometime between 1981 and 1999.
 However, tunnel structure is still sound despite not having been maintained for decades.